 We are committed to teaching people how to train their dogs using positive training methods.
 These methods are based on scientifically supported learning theory, paired with animal behavior knowledge.
 Our goal is to teach people, in a fun and inspiring way, how to motivate their dogs to perform desired behaviors.
 Our teaching practices involve no force or coercion.
 All lead trainers are Certified Professional Dog Trainers (CPDT).
 This is to ensure students are guided by committed and skilled professionals that have been independently tested on their knowledge and skills through the Certification Council of Professional Dog Trainers.
 Learn more on how to choose a trainer or behavior consultant.

 There are many different approaches available to train dogs.
 In the past, traditional training methods were predominantly used to train animals.
 These methods focused heavily on using force and punishment.
-Positive training is a more modern, reinforcement-based technique that has been steadily growing in popularity since the mid 1980’s.
+Positive training is a more modern, reinforcement-based technique.
 It has become the standard for humane animal training.
 We believe positive training is the most effective and it is part of our mission to educate new dog owners on this approach.

-Positive dog training is much more than give your dog a treat.
+Positive dog training is much more than giving your dog a treat.
 The methods are based on scientific studies of animal behavior and learning theory.

 You can also read more on the Certification Council for Professional Dog Trainers position statement regarding the Application of the Humane Hierarchy and the American Veterinary Society of Animal Behavior Dominance Position Statement and Punishment Position Statement.